smithy545/mapgen/README.md

 A C++ version of the redblobgames Mapgen4 (https://www.redblobgames.com/maps/mapgen4/)

-Fortune's algorithm implementation generation heavily on the blogs and code samples published by Pierre Vigier:
+Fortune's algorithm implementation heavily on the blogs and code samples published by Pierre Vigier:

 https://pvigier.github.io/2018/11/18/fortune-algorithm-details.html